hibernate/hibernate-reactive/README.md

 Note that you should not use Hibernate Reactive with a second-level cache implementation which performs blocking IO, for example passivation to the filesystem or distributed replication.

+#### Driver-specific limitations

+You might run into some [limitations of the Vert.x DB2 client][] when using Hibernate Reactive with DB2.

+[limitations of the Vert.x DB2 client]: https://github.com/eclipse-vertx/vertx-sql-client/blob/master/vertx-db2-client/src/main/asciidoc/index.adoc#reactive-db2-client